-- 1) By holding a B.Sc.
-(Structural Engineering with Architecture) from the National University of Ireland with at least Second Class Honours, Grade 1 (2H1). - 2) By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours, Grade I (2H1) award from a university or other third level institution, subject to the requirement that the Faculty may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the Faculty on the advice of the Course Director - a) If a qualifying examination is deemed appropriate, candidates may be required to study (i) at least two courses of the Third Year of the B.Sc.
-(Structural Engineering with Architecture) programme; and/or (ii) complete a project on a specified topic. - b) If a qualifying test is deemed appropriate, candidates will be required to complete an essay of circa 5,000 words on a given topic.
-They will be given an oral examination on the essay by the Head of Department and the Course
+By holding a BSc (Structural Engineering with Architecture) from the National University of Ireland with at least Second Class Honours, Grade 1 (2H1).

+By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours, Grade I (2H1) award from a university or other third level institution, subject to the requirement that the College may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the College on the advice of the Programme Co-ordinator

-Director and if appropriate a staff member who is particularly familiar with the given topic.
+If a qualifying examination is deemed appropriate, candidates may be required to study (i) at least two courses of the Third Year of the B.Sc.
+(Structural Engineering with Architecture) programme; and/or (ii) complete a project on a specified topic.

+If a qualifying test is deemed appropriate, candidates will be required to complete an essay of circa 5,000 words on a given topic and undergo an oral examination on that topic.
 Candidates must obtain a minimum of a Second Class Honours, Grade I (2H1) in each paper and project of the qualifying examination or in the assessment of the essay for the qualifying test.

-- 3) Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional engineering institution approved by Faculty may, on the recommendation of the Course Director and with the permission of the Faculty, be admitted to the ME Mode I (Structural Engineering with Architecture) degree programme on condition that the candidate must take a qualifying examination or a test as outlined in 2, above. - 4) A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the ME Mode I (Structural Engineering with Architecture) Degree programme. - An applicant may have to satisfy an English language requirement before registration.
+Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional engineering institution approved by the College may, on the recommendation of the Programme Co-ordinator and with the permission of the College, be admitted to the ME Mode I (Structural Engineering with Architecture) degree programme on condition that the candidate must take a qualifying examination or a test as outlined above.

+A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the ME Mode I (Structural Engineering with Architecture) Degree programme.

+An applicant may have to satisfy an English language requirement before registration.